 India's financial landscape is being reshaped — and GIFT City sits right at the center of that transformation.
 From global banks to foreign universities, from luxury apartments to world-class smart infrastructure, Gujarat International Finance Tec-City (GIFT City) is no longer just a government ambition.
 It is a living, breathing financial hub that is growing fast.
-But the real question investors, NRIs, and homebuyers are asking this: Is investing in GIFT City worth it in 2025?
+But the real question investors, NRIs, and homebuyers are asking is this: Is investing in GIFT City worth it in 2026?

-This guide gives you a complete, data-backed answer — covering GIFT City's history, infrastructure, major occupants, future, prospects, and an honest look at the risks involved.
+This guide gives you a complete, data-backed answer — covering GIFT City's history, infrastructure, major occupants, future prospects, and an honest look at the risks involved.

 GIFT City — short for Gujarat International Finance Tec-City — is India's first operational greenfield smart city and International Financial Services Centre (IFSC).
 Located on the banks of the Sabarmati River near Gandhinagar, Gujarat, it was conceived as a world-class hub for global finance, fintech, IT and high-end services.